Your investment in the CPP misses the mark on climate risk

 “... because of our public mandate, we must avoid any appearance of CPPIB favoring or disapproving of a particular political group, candidate, or political position.” [i]

-Even though the media story has not been published, Crestone Peak Resources stopped publicly reporting contributions to Republicans shortly after reporters started asking questions.
+Before the media story, but after reporters started asking questions Crestone Peak Resources stopped publicly reporting contributions to Republicans shortly after reporters started asking questions.
 It hasn’t stopped being partisan however as the signature of Tony Buchanan, CEO of Crestone, can be seen on a full page ad in the New York Times attacking Democrats that appeared just before “Super Tuesday”.
 While Friends of the Earth does not know how much Crestone contributed, we do know that a full page ad in the New York Times costs in the $150,000 range.
 The ad was officially placed by the Western Energy Alliance.
 Giving money to a “trade organization” is a way to hide political contributions.

 Origins of Crestone Peak Resources